Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Related works

-The depth-adaptive deep neural networks\cite{scardapane2020should} is a promising research field, where the networks conditionally adjust their inference depth according to the complexity of inputs.
-The multi-exit structure is commonly selected to construct inference depth-adaptive networks, which attaches different output exits at different depth of the model \cite{kaya2019shallow,jie2019anytime,fei2022deecap}.
-By designing early-exiting policy such as the confidence-based criterion\cite{kaya2019shallow,xin2020deebert,schwartz2020right,huang2017multi,wolczyk2021zero} or the learned policy networks\cite{jie2019anytime,huang2017learning,liu2021faster} for evaluating the complexity of inputs, the multi-exit networks can adaptively select the output exits and thus adjust the inference depth.
+Depth-adaptive deep neural networks\cite{scardapane2020should} can conditionally adjust their inference depth based on the complexity of inputs.
+The multi-exit structure is commonly chosen to construct inference depth-adaptive networks, which attaches different output exits at various depths of the model \cite{kaya2019shallow,jie2019anytime,fei2022deecap}.
+By designing early-exiting policies such as the confidence-based criterion\cite{kaya2019shallow,xin2020deebert,schwartz2020right,huang2017multi,wolczyk2021zero} or the learned policy networks\cite{jie2019anytime,huang2017learning,liu2021faster} for evaluating the complexity of inputs, multi-exit networks can adaptively select the output exits and thus adjust the inference depth.

 Yet, exits in multi-exit networks usually interfere with each other.
-To address this problem, some recent works\cite{phuong2019distillation,wang2021harmonized,liu2020metadistiller} proposed training algorithms based on knowledge distillation to make the learning objective of each exit consistent.
-Differently, the gradient-adjustment approaches such as the Pcgrad \cite{yu2020gradient,wang2020gradient} was applied to reduce the conflict among different exits by performing gradient re-projection policy.
-Gradient equilibrium\cite{li2019improved} or weighted-loss \cite{duggal2020elf} is applied to adjust the gradient scale of each exit for better model performance.
-It's worthy noting that the gradient conflict problem in multi-exit neural networks still need more researches.
+To address this problem, some recent works\cite{phuong2019distillation,wang2021harmonized,liu2020metadistiller} proposed training algorithms based on knowledge distillation to make their learning objectives consistent.
+Differently, gradient-adjustment approaches, such as Pcgrad \cite{yu2020gradient,wang2020gradient}, were applied to reduce conflicts among different exits by performing gradient re-projection policies.
+Gradient equilibrium\cite{li2019improved} or loss weighting \cite{duggal2020elf} is applied to adjust the gradient scale of each exit for better model performance.